danelahman/esp32-fstar/README.md

 **Note:** These examples are programmed against the [SparkFun ESP32 Thing](https://www.sparkfun.com/products/13907) development board, and its pin layout for buttons and LEDs.
-For other ESP32 boards, you need to change which concrete pins are used for specific buttons, LEDs, etc.
+For other ESP32 boards, you might need to change which pins are used for specific buttons, LEDs, etc.

 ## Prerequisites